 Notre Dame law students have several opportunities to combine the study of law with another academic discipline, earning two degrees at the end of their course of study.
-These dual-degree programs include the J.D./M.B.A., the J.D./M.A. in English, and the J.D./M.S. in Engineering.
+These dual-degree programs include the J.D./M.B.A., the J.D./M.A. in English, and the J.D./Master of Engineering.

 Enrollment in these programs requires the student to apply to and be admitted by both the Law School and the particular graduate program.
 Students who wish to pursue dual-degree programs different from these three may do so with the permission of the Law School and the appropriate graduate program.